SeaQuest’s Guide to Otters

 Meet an Otter today!

 Do you play well with otters?
 Come meet our dynamic duo of Asian Small-Clawed Otters, Chip & Dale!
-In this exciting encounter, guests will meet and participate in an interactive feeding along with a short educational overview of the Asian Small Clawed Otter species, environment, and an opportunity to learn about SeaQuest conservation effort to protect the otter’s home habitat!
-Book your one-on-one interaction at one of these SeaQuest locations today: Las Vegas, California, Utah, Texas, Minnesota, Virginia, New Jersey, Connecticut and meet our new baby otters at our Stonecrest location just outside of Atlanta.
+In this exciting encounter, guests will meet and participate in an interactive feeding along with a short educational overview of the Asian Small Clawed Otter species and environment, and an opportunity to learn about SeaQuest’s conservation effort to protect the otter’s home habitat!
+Book your one-on-one interaction at one of these SeaQuest locations today: Las Vegas, California, Utah, Texas, Minnesota, Virginia, and New Jersey!